SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/CODEBASE_IMPROVEMENT_IMPLEMENTATION_COMPLETE.md

 ## 🎉 **FINAL RESULT**

-**The ChemML educational platform has been transformed from a confused collection of materials into a professional, world-class learning system that rivals commercial offerings.**
+**The QeMLflow educational platform has been transformed from a confused collection of materials into a professional, world-class learning system that rivals commercial offerings.**

 **Students can now:**
 - **Start with confidence** knowing exactly where to begin